Welcome to Canada and North Island College!

 food, text books, and a bus pass.
 This would normally be $2,000 - $2,500 CDN.

 - OGE is not able to provide financial assistance to international students.
 Please ensure you have enough money to cover your time in Canada.

 - We anticipate you will set up a bank account at one of our major banks, allowing you to transfer funds into the account as needed.

 Major banks in each NIC community include the Royal Bank (RBC), TD Canada Trust, Scotia Bank, Bank of Montreal (BMO), and CIBC.

-- If you have a laptop or mini-computer, bring it.
+- If you have a laptop, bring it.
 We have wireless service on campus.
-Wireless service is also available in most coffee shops, hostels and even
+Wireless service is also available in most coffee shops and included in some accommodations.

 - Bring photos of your family, your friends and other people or places to help you stay connected with home.

 - Bring a book or two as well as your own music!